-1) Stay in Dorms
+1) Stay in dorms

 Most people in hostel dorms will be open to making friends and anyone travelling alone will be in the same boat as you.
 Strike up conversation and suggest going for a meal at dinner time or see if anyone wants to join you in whatever you had planned for the day.
 Before you know it you’ll have your first travel buddy.

 3) Don’t be afraid to do things alone

-Truth be told few of us would go to a bar, cinema or restaurant alone in our hometowns.
-The social stigma attached with doing things alone and been considered a bit of a loner puts many of us off doing things we’d actually really like to do.
+Truth be told, few of us would often go to a bar or restaurant alone in our hometowns.
+The social stigma attached with doing things alone and being considered a bit of a loner puts many of us off doing things we’d actually really like to do.

 4) Try to meet locals as well as other travellers

 When backpacking it’s very easy to fall into a trap of only talking to other backpackers and not particularly getting to know any locals.
-This is the easy option but as a solo traveller you will often find locals are incredibly willing to help you out and introduce you to their friends.
+This is the easy option but as a solo traveller you will often find locals are incredibly willing to help you out and some may even want to introduce you to their friends.

-5) Start a Travel Blog or keep a Diary
+5) Start a travel blog or keep a diary

 Any solo trip of a decent length of time can be a huge learning curve and great experience especially if it is your first.
 It will certainly be something you will look back on in years to come.
 A blog or diary (if you don’t want to reveal your heart and soul to everyone) is a great way to document your travels.

 6) Don’t spend your entire trip chatting to people back home

-While at times solo travel can be lonely, the cure for this isn’t to spend all your time on skype or with eyes and fingers glued to your phone/laptop messaging your best friends back home.
+While at times solo travel can be lonely, the cure for this isn’t to spend all your time on skype/whatsapp with eyes and fingers glued to your phone/laptop messaging your best friends and family back home.
 This often tends to increase the feeling of homesickness when you could be out having fun and experiencing things you may never get the chance to again.